HarryWillis0/data_structures_and_algorithms/algorithms/sorting/bubble-sort/README.md

 ### Definition
 Input: An array, A, with n orderable elements A[0..n-1]
-Output: A sorted ordering of A
+\nOutput: A sorted ordering of A

 ### Description
 * bubble sort works by repeatedly iterating through a collection of elements